raganwald/raganwald.github.com/_posts/2016-11-12-engineering-for-lean-product-development.md

 ![Not like this…](/assets/images/not-like-this.png)

-The "Not like this…" way to develop software is to work in increments, each of which represents a portion of what we plan to build.
+The *Not Like This* way to develop software is to work in increments, each of which represents a portion of what we plan to build.
 In this way, nothing is expected to be "wasted," since everything we build is a necessary part of the finished work.

 However, at each step along the way, we have *potential* value, but not realized value: Until the very end, the unfinished work does not actually represent value to the customer.
 It is not potentially shippable, potentially lovable, or even criticizable.